E-commerce Unit Economics: The Metrics That Actually Matter

 What It Is

 Payback period is the time it takes for a customer to generate enough contribution margin to cover their acquisition cost.
-It is a cash flow metric — telling you how long your acquisition investment is tied up before it starts generating positive returns.
+It's a cash flow metric, telling you how long your acquisition investment is tied up before it starts paying back.

 How to Calculate It